World Bank provides US$1 billion standby facility for Indonesia disaster relief

 The multilateral lender said the fund will also give a US$5 million grant for technical assistance to ensure reconstruction is robust and community-led, it said in a statement.

-The World Bank's chief executive officer Kristalina Georgieva on Friday visited the city of Palu, which was rocked by a 7.5-magnite earthquake and a tsunami on Sep.
-28. More than 2,000 people died in Palu and its surrounding areas.
+The World Bank's chief executive officer Kristalina Georgieva on Friday visited the city of Palu, which was rocked by a 7.5-magnitude earthquake and a tsunami on Sep 28.
+More than 2,000 people died in Palu and its surrounding areas.

 In the resort island of Lombok, over 500 people were killed by a series of earthquakes in July and August.